Which Bit Of Sci-Fi Technology Was Created To Get Around Network Regulations?

 Answer: Star Trek’s Hypospray

-In the Star Trek universe, the Hyposray is a needleless medical device designed to transfer liquid medicine and other substances into the patient without the use of a traditional needle-based injection.
+In the Star Trek universe, the Hypospray is a needleless medical device designed to transfer liquid medicine and other substances into the patient without the use of a traditional needle-based injection.
 At first blush, it seems perfectly natural to have such a device on Star Trek; such devices have long been considered a future invention waiting to happen and their appearance isn’t limited to the Star Trek universe.

-As a result, writers created the Hypospray, a tool that allows for medical injections without a visible needle as the tool used a burst of focused pressure to push the medication through the skin.
+As a result, writers created the Hypospray, a tool that allows for medical injections without a visible needle since the tool used a burst of focused pressure to push the medication through the skin.
 Although never formally confirmed, it was long rumored that the prop used in the original series was a repurposed and slightly modified automotive fuel injector.
-If so, that would be slightly ironic given that the first recorded incident of a person being injected with something via the mechanism the Hypospray works on was in 1937, when a worker was injected with diesel fuel from the fuel injector of the engine he was working on.
+If so, that would be slightly ironic given that one of the first recorded incidents of a person being injected with something via the mechanism the Hypospray works on was in 1937, when a worker was injected with diesel fuel from the fuel injector of the engine he was working on.